The IoT eSIM Specification (SGP.32): Simplifying IoT Device Integration and Adoption

 For businesses looking to cut through the noise, it’s important to look at the foundational technology companies on the GSMA website.
 These are the companies that will offer platforms with end-to-end functionality.
 TEAL is the first North American based eSIM platform to be certified by the GSMA for SGP.02 and SGP.22.
 This is a testament to our commitment to lead the charge in advancing the applications of this revolutionary technology.
 Don’t take our word for it, check out Teal’s listing on the GSMA website by clicking on this link:GSMA | SAS Accredited Sites – Security

 We’re opening up our eSIM SGP.32 Industry Beta for any device maker eager to preview this new technology.
-Sign up today for a preview of this new technology can participate in Teal’s eSIM SGP.32 Industry Beta.
+Sign up today for a preview of this new technology and participate in Teal’s eSIM SGP.32 Industry Beta.

 If you’re evaluating eSIM technology for your organization, be sure to check out the GSMA MWL eSIM Buyer’s Guide for Enterprise, which outlines the different types of suppliers of eSIM functionality.
 We’ve made this useful guide available on our website for free here:eSIM: A Buyer’s Guide for Enterprise